Yokobayashi Lab

 RESPONSIBILITIES:

-The postdoctoral scholar is expected to engage in research, to disseminate the research results in publications and conference presentations, and to contribute to laboratory maintenance.
-The types of research that the candidate is expected to work on are as follows.
+The postdoctoral scholar is expected to engage in research, disseminate the research results in publications and conference presentations, and contribute to laboratory maintenance.
+The research topic that the candidate is expected to work on is as follows.

-[Mammalian RNA synthetic biology] Development and applications of functional RNA devices such as aptamers, aptazymes, and riboswitches that function in mammalian cells and animal models.
-The candidate should be able to adapt a variety of methods and technologies from the literature, and to develop new methods and design strategies as necessary.
+[Mammalian RNA synthetic biology] Development and applications of functional RNA devices such as aptamers and riboswitches that function in mammalian cells and animal models.
+The candidate should be able to adapt a variety of methods and technologies from the literature, develop new methods, and design experimental strategies as necessary.
 The candidate should be knowledgeable and experienced enough to develop research plans relevant to biotechnological and biomedical applications of synthetic RNA devices.
-Prior experience with techniques such mammalian cell culture, construction of viral vectors, genome editing, and animal handling, or sufficient experience to acquire such skills, is required.
-Possible collaboration with industrial partners.
+Prior experience with techniques such as mammalian cell culture, construction of viral vectors, genome editing, and animal handling, or sufficient experience to acquire such skills is required.
+The candidate will also likely be involved in ongoing collaborations with industrial partners.

-Examples include, but not limited to: metabolic engineering, viral vectors for gene/cell therapy, regulation of stem cell differentiation, regulation of noncoding RNA functions.
+Examples include but are not limited to, the development of new aptamers for mammalian riboswitches, viral vectors for gene/cell therapy, regulation of stem cell differentiation, and regulation of noncoding RNA functions.

 QUALIFICATIONS: